This post may include affiliate links, please read our disclaimer.

 The Town of 1770 – funny name for a town?
 Yes, read about why the name was changed decades ago.

-‘The Discovery Coast’ – This is one of our favourites along the East Coast.
-Mostly due to the wicked little bikie gang that gets around the place and you can join in the fun with Scooter Roo Tours.
+Known as ‘The Discovery Coast’ – This is one of our favourite places along the East Coast.
+Mostly due to the wicked little ‘bikie gang’ that gets around the place – you can join in the fun with Scooter Roo Tours.

 It is a great little area with fab beaches, good walks and plenty to do such as an afternoon coastal tour in an amphibious vehicle! – Experience the delights of the town of 1770 and the thrill of a unique amphibious vessel.
 Enjoy the wildlife and magnificent views of Round Hill Creek and the Eurimbula coastline.
 Then enjoy a splashdown into the water with entertaining commentary.